eqy/artolearn/README_base.md

 artolearn
 ---------

-artolean is a collection of scripts for (1) parsing [Artosis](https://twitch.tv/artosis) VODs to extract csvs of game data (e.g., opponent rank, mmr, map, and game outcome), and (2) building and tuning machine learning models for online prediction of game outcomes (gamba gamba MODS OPEN CASINO).
+artolearn is a collection of scripts for (1) parsing [Artosis](https://twitch.tv/artosis) VODs to extract csvs of game data (e.g., opponent rank, mmr, map, and game outcome), and (2) building and tuning machine learning models for online prediction of game outcomes (gamba gamba MODS OPEN CASINO).

 Data Extraction
 ---------------